 Links that are capable of handling interrupts can register an interrupt handler for each LDC channel with a target CPU to which the interrupt should be delivered.
 The link should allocate the CPU to channels in a round-robin manner.
-When a channel has pending data in its LDC queue, the Hypervisor will send a dev_mondo interrupt to the link.
+When a channel has pending data in its LDC queue, the Hypervisor will send a dev\mondo interrupt to the link.
 The link will either process the packet in the queue (if it is a control packet), or invoke the client's callback (if it is a data packet) to let it know that there is pending data.

-Chapter 29.
-Virtual IO device protocols
+29 Virtual IO device protocols

-29.1.
-Virtual IO communication protocol
+29.1 Virtual IO communication protocol

-Virtual devices, clients and/or services, at the most basic level rely on the underlying Hypervisor LDC framework (Chapter 22, Logical Domain Channel services) and LDC transport layer (Chapter 28, Logical Domain Channel (LDC) infrastructure) to transfer data.
+Virtual devices, clients and/or services, at the most basic level rely on the underlying Hypervisor LDC framework (section XX) and LDC transport layer (section 28) to transfer data.
 Since both these layers only provide a basic communication mechanism, Virtual IO (VIO) devices employ a basic handshake procedure to agree on transmission properties for the channel, before meaningful data can be exchanged between the two channel endpoints.
 As part of the handshake they negotiate a common version, device attributes, data transfer type, and if necessary shared memory descriptor ring information.
 Following a successful handshake, the devices can send and receive data.
 All VIO devices use the LDC unreliable transport mode for all communication.